 And the beauty of digital PR is that it doesn’t necessarily require bucket loads of money as it’s all about possessing the perfect concoction of ingredients to develop a truly successful PR campaign.

-If you’re a digital marketing company, and typically work with multiple industries, the phrase ‘one size fits all’ certainly isn’t applicable in the world of digital PR.
+If you’re a SEO company, and typically work with multiple industries, the phrase ‘one size fits all’ certainly isn’t applicable in the world of digital PR.
 Your approach to each client should be unique, thought through, and eclectic.

 Think about the content goals, and industry niche your client would like to see backlinks coming in from.
 Not only will your content vary, but your tone, structure and outreach process will depend on the very nature of your idea.